Elvira Saadi

 In June 2011, Saadi announced plans to open her own club, Dynamo Gymnastics.
-The new club has begun operations on the premises of Revolution Gymnastics in Waterloo, where several top young gymnasts who left Cambridge Kips with Saadi trained.
+The new club begun operations on the premises of Revolution Gymnastics in Waterloo, where several top young gymnasts who left Cambridge Kips with Saadi trained.
 Dynamo Gymnastics opened in Cambridge, Ontario, Canada in 2011.
 Saadi opened the new club together with the parents of one of the up-and-coming gymnasts, Victoria Moors, who left Cambridge Kips with Saadi.
 Along with Victoria Moors was Madeline Gardiner.
 Both Gardiner and Moors went on to qualify for the Canadian London 2012 Olympic team.
 Moors competed as part of Team Canada and helped to earn Canada 5th place overall in the team final, the best ranking of any Canadian Women's Artistic Gymnastics team to date at the Olympics.
 Gardiner was an alternate on the team but did not compete.
 Moors was also the youngest Canadian Olympian competing at the age of 15.
 Victoria went on to briefly hold the record for a Canadian Women's Artistic Gymnast at the 2013 World Artistic Gymnastics Championships in Antwerp, Belgium, in 2013, placing 10th for Canada.
 The previous best ranking for a Canadian was 14th.
 (That 10th-place ranking has since been beaten at the 2017 World Artistic Gymnastics Championships by Halifax's Ellie Black (Moors' teammate at the London Olympics).
 Victoria also has two eponymous skills, one a dismount from the uneven bars and the other a laid-out double-twisting double somersault on floor which is the hardest ranking floor skill to date.
 Victoria retired at the age of 18 in the spring of 2015.
 Victoria's sister Brooklyn Moors, also coached by Saadi, is a member of the Canadian national team and represented Canada at the 2017 World Artistic Gymnastics Championships and the 2018 World Artistic Gymnastics Championships.

-Dynamo with the leadership of Saadi continues to coach elite level athletes and has received numerous awards for their accomplishments.
+On November 20, 2023, Saadi was permanently banned by Gymnastics Canada from working with gymnasts due to physical and verbal abuse.
+She appealed the ban, but on June 24, 2024, the Sport Dispute Resolution Centre of Canada denied her appeal.